 - Generate a strong password and change it regularly.

-Reliable extensions.
+4. Reliable extensions.
 Aiming to expand Magento functionality, merchants turn to ready-made extensions.
 The problem is that their quality can hit Magento security really hard.
-Having Magento support team auditing and evaluating the quality of extensions, merchants can save themselves from possible issues.
+Merchants can save themselves from possible issues outsourcing Magento support services to a competent team who will audit and evaluate the quality of extensions.

 To sum it up

 Staying responsible for customer private data, ecommerce players can’t afford being carefree about security.
 Magento does its best to promptly cover detected gaps with patches but only a multifaceted approach to security can prevent criminals from breaking into your web store.
-We hope that we have outlined the plan on how to minimize the risk of hacking and keep your business out of danger.
+We hope that the outlined the plan on how to minimize the risk of hacking will help to keep your business out of danger.